 We made it back to the car feeling good after a decent day’s hike.
 In total, it’s about 11.6km in length including the short side trips to the lookouts and waterfalls.
 The hike is a wonderful gem of the eastern Cobequid hills.
 It’s become one of my favourite and highly recommend it to anyone looking for a challenging hike less than two hours drive from downtown Halifax.
 I’d also like to send a huge thanks to the volunteers who help maintain these trails.
 These mostly unknown groups keep hiking alive in a province that seems to be indifferent to it.
 We have to keep these beautiful trails alive!

-If you’re interested, here’s a map of the trail I recorded with my GPS during the hike.
+If you’re interested, I recorded the route with my GPS during the hike.

 Permanent link: https://chrisjones.io/writing/gully-lake-wilderness-trail/